ndGarage/LastRabbit/README.md

 ## circuit

 The circult of LastRabbit is simple.
-Two inverter forms a oscillator.
+Two inverter forms an oscillator.
 The details could be found in the application notes of NL27WZ04.